Frequently Asked Questions

 4. Who is responsible for fire door compliance in a building?

-6. What happens if my property doesn’t meet fire door regulations?
+6. What happens if my property doesn’t meet fire door requirements?

 7. What happens during a fire door inspection?